bestwoody/tics-script/docs/global-concurrent.md

 ```
 [G]: Global singleton
 [N]: Node singleton
-[g]: Global singleton response to a query
+[g]: Global singleton corresponding to a query
-[n]: Node singleton response to a query
+[n]: Node singleton corresponding to a query
 [1]: Single instance in it's owner
 [*]: Multi instances in it's owner